 If you are dissatisfied with the ARB's findings, you have the right to appeal its decision to the state district court in the county in which your property is located.

-You also are required to make a partial payment of taxes, usually the amount of taxes that are not in dispute, before the delinquency date.
-You may ask the court to excuse you from prepaying your taxes; to do so, you must file an oath attesting to your inability to pay the taxes in question and argue that prepaying the taxes restrains your right to go to court on your protest.
+You also are required to make a partial payment of taxes, usually the amount of property taxes that are not in dispute, before the delinquency date.
+You may ask the court to excuse you from prepaying your property taxes; to do so, you must file an oath attesting to your inability to pay the property taxes in question and argue that prepaying the property taxes restrains your right to go to court on your protest.
 The court will hold a hearing and decide the terms or conditions of your payment.

 As soon as practicable after receiving a Notice of Appeal by Property Owner (PDF), the chief appraiser must indicate, where appropriate, those entries in the records that are subject to the appeal.
-The appraisal district will forward the deposit and Notice of Appeal by Property Owner (PDF) to SOAH and request the appointment of a qualifed administrative law judge to hear the appeal.
-For more information on this process, visit the SOAH's website.
+The appraisal district will forward the deposit and Notice of Appeal by Property Owner (PDF) to SOAH and request the appointment of a qualified administrative law judge to hear the appeal.
+For more information on this process, visit SOAH's website.